Search This Blog

 Cercis canadensis 'Forest Pansy' - Forest Pansy Redbud

 Okay, one more purple leaved tree.
 I though I had already covered the redbud but must of missed that one.
 The cultivar Forest Pansy is a nice variation on the species and differs in having very dark purple leaves.
 I like this tree.
 We had room for one small tree and this is what choose.
 (I have also become a ruthless gardener, in our small space if something doesn't work its out of here, so well see.)
-This is ours.
+This was ours.

 And eventually this is what we will see while sitting under the tree.